 1. Use herbal tea as a base.

-Of course you can always add water as a base; however, if you are looking for something a bit more flavorful, an amazing option is to use an herbal tea of your choice instead.
-This not only will create more flavor, but will add in some great health benefits as well!
-Some tasty herbal tea options include tulsi, ginger, lemongrass, chai, rooibus, rose, hibiscus or chamomile tea.
+Of course, you can always add water as a base; however, if you are looking for something a bit more flavorful, an amazing option is to use an herbal tea of your choice instead.
+This not only will create more flavor but will add in some great health benefits as well!
+Some tasty herbal tea options include tulsi, ginger, lemongrass, chai, rooibos, rose, hibiscus, or chamomile tea.
 If you find a tea blend that you enjoy for your smoothie recipe, make a large batch to store in the fridge for easy use.
-If you prefer a pre-made herbal tea blend I really enjoy the Healthy Digestion Tea, COOL DOWN Tea or the Ayurvedic Spiced Chai in my smoothies!

 2. Stay away from improper food combinations.

 If you are looking to bulk up your smoothie a bit with something other than fruit, a few options that will not be as detrimental would be adding in avocado, coconut (which is technically a fruit), or seeds such as chia, flax, hemp, or pumpkin seeds.
-If you are yearning for that healthy green glow in your smoothie I would suggest adding in a green powder such as spirulina or our super greens formula, as these will be easier to digest than raw kale, spinach, collard greens, etc.
+If you are yearning for that healthy green glow in your smoothie I would suggest adding in a green powder such as spirulina or my Svastha Super Greens formula, as these will be easier to digest than raw kale, spinach, collard greens, etc.

 3. Avoid adding in hard-to-digest protein powders.

 Since the goal for our healthy smoothie recipe is to make it easier to digest, another factor will be to avoid protein powders.
-Due to their dry, highly processed nature they are not often recommended in Ayurveda and they definitely should be avoid when taken with fruit (which makes them hard-to-digest and an incompatible combination).
+Due to their dry, highly processed nature, they are not often recommended in Ayurveda and they definitely should be avoided when taken with fruit (which makes them hard to digest and an incompatible combination).

 If you are needing some protein in your smoothies, I would recommend trying out some seed proteins (using the whole seed rather than a processed powder) such as chia, flax, hemp, or pumpkin seeds.